codevibe-de/kotlin-pizza-app/README.md

 - Since H2 is on the classpath Spring will start an internal in-memory database instance, for which JPA will automatically create a schema
+- Be aware of the SQL reserved word "order" when defining the `Order` JPA entity...

 ## Stuff to do